blidblid/berglund/projects/mixins/README.md

 # Mixins

 `@berglund/mixins` is a collection of [TypeScript mixins](https://www.typescriptlang.org/docs/handbook/mixins.html).
-The mixins form a middleware between apps and component libraries that aims to
+The mixins form a layer between apps and component libraries that aims to

 - increase productivity
 - reduce code duplication